shwao/express-fingerprint/README.md

 # Fingerprint express middleware

+### Information
+This is a fork of https://github.com/yusukeshibata/express-fingerprint.
+I addition to adding a new parameters "IP" and "DNT", this package loads only the parameters you configured.
+[Yusuke's](https://github.com/yusukeshibata) version loaded all parameters as defaults and therefore loaded the geoip-lite database.

 https://w3c.github.io/fingerprinting-guidance/#bib-NDSS-FINGERPRINTING
 > Passive fingerprinting is browser fingerprinting based on characteristics observable in the contents of Web requests, without the use of any code executing on the client side.
 >